kristine-kiki/KK39_Candles/README.md

     *   Share high-quality product images, behind-the-scenes content, user-generated content (if available), and links to blog posts.
     *   Engage with followers, run polls, and participate in relevant conversations.
     *   Utilize platform-specific features like Instagram Stories/Reels and Pinterest Idea Pins.
-    *   *(Consider mentioning specific campaign ideas if you have them, e.g., "Run a seasonal photo contest.")*

 3.  **Email Marketing (Newsletter via Mailchimp):**
     *   Grow the email list through the on-site newsletter signup form.